oracle/odpi/doc/src/public_functions/dpiContext.rst

     :func:`dpiContext_create()`.
 If the handle is NULL or invalid the error information is populated with an invalid context handle error instead.

-    **errorInfo** -- a pointer to a :ref:`dpiErrorInfo` structure which will be populated with information about the last error that was raised.
+    **errorInfo** -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure which will be populated with information about the last error that was raised.

 .. function:: int dpiContext_initCommonCreateParams( \
         const dpiContext \*context, dpiContextParams \*params)

+    Initializes the :ref:`dpiCommonCreateParams<dpiCommonCreateParams>`
-    Initializes the :ref:`dpiCommonCreateParams` structure to default values.
+    structure to default values.

     **context** -- the context handle created earlier using the function :func:`dpiContext_create()`.
 If the handle is NULL or invalid an error is returned.

-    **params** -- a pointer to a :ref:`dpiCommonCreateParams` structure which will be populated with default values upon completion of this function.
+    **params** -- a pointer to a
+    :ref:`dpiCommonCreateParams<dpiCommonCreateParams>` structure which will be
+    populated with default values upon completion of this function.

 .. function:: int dpiContext_initConnCreateParams( \
         const dpiContext \*context, dpiConnCreateParams \*params)

-    Initializes the :ref:`dpiConnCreateParams` structure to default values.
+    Initializes the :ref:`dpiConnCreateParams<dpiConnCreateParams>` structure
+    to default values.

     **context** -- the context handle created earlier using the function :func:`dpiContext_create()`.
 If the handle is NULL or invalid an error is returned.

-    **params** -- a pointer to a :ref:`dpiConnCreateParams` structure which will be populated with default values upon completion of this function.
+    **params** -- a pointer to a
+    :ref:`dpiConnCreateParams<dpiConnCreateParams>` structure which will be
+    populated with default values upon completion of this function.

 .. function:: int dpiContext_initPoolCreateParams( \
         const dpiContext \*context, dpiPoolCreateParams \*params)

-    Initializes the :ref:`dpiPoolCreateParams` structure to default values.
+    Initializes the :ref:`dpiPoolCreateParams<dpiPoolCreateParams>` structure
+    to default values.

     **context** -- the context handle created earlier using the function :func:`dpiContext_create()`.
 If the handle is NULL or invalid an error is returned.

-    **params** -- a pointer to a :ref:`dpiPoolCreateParams` structure which will be populated with default values upon completion of this function.
+    **params** -- a pointer to a
+    :ref:`dpiPoolCreateParams<dpiPoolCreateParams>` structure which will be
+    populated with default values upon completion of this function.

 .. function:: int dpiContext_initSubscrCreateParams( \
         const dpiContext \*context, dpiSubscrCreateParams \*params)

+    Initializes the :ref:`dpiSubscrCreateParams<dpiSubscrCreateParams>`
-    Initializes the :ref:`dpiSubscrCreateParams` structure to default values.
+    structure to default values.

     **context** -- the context handle created earlier using the function :func:`dpiContext_create()`.
 If the handle is NULL or invalid an error is returned.

-    **params** -- a pointer to a :ref:`dpiSubscrCreateParams` structure which will be populated with default values upon completion of this function.
+    **params** -- a pointer to a
+    :ref:`dpiSubscrCreateParams<dpiSubscrCreateParams>` structure which will be
+    populated with default values upon completion of this function.